erricadeeba/IOT-Project/README.md

 of Things (IoT) enables various applicaƟons of crop growth monitoring and selecƟon, automatic irrigaƟon decision support, etc. We proposed ESP8266 IoT AutomaƟc irrigaƟon system to modernize and improve the productivity of the crop.
-This presentaƟon explains how to make IoT Smart Agriculture with AutomaƟc Irrigation System using some simple sensors that are available in the market.
+This presentaƟon explains how to make IoT Smart Agriculture with Automatic Irrigation System using some simple sensors that are available in the market.
 We will use CapaciƟve Soil Moisture Sensor to measure moisture coontent present in the soil.
 Similarly to measure Air Temperature and Humidity, we prefer DHT11 Humidity Temperature Sensor.
 Using a 5V Power relay we will control the Water Pump.
-Whenever the sensor detects a low quanƟty of moisture in the soil, the motor turns on automatically.
+Whenever the sensor detects a low quantity of moisture in the soil, the motor turns on automatically.
 Hence, will automatically irrigate the field.
 Once the soil becomes wet, the motor turns off.
 We can monitor all this happening remotely via Thingspeak Server online from any part of the world.